 At Kid’s House of Seminole, a child-advocacy center where Diane was a therapist for 3 years, the group was further expanded to meet the specific needs of parents and caretakers of traumatized children and teenagers, foster and adopted children, those with Autism Spectrum Disorders and ADHD.
 The parent group was run 3 times a year to accommodate the needs of parents, with many opting to take the group 2 or 3 times to become fluid in the skills.
 Teaching parents these skills appeared to enhance the therapy process while lessening the actual time the child remained in therapy.

-Diane , Liz and Brianna continue to offer this group at KCA as a vital component in empowering parents to connect with their child while gaining skills deepen their attunement to their child’s needs and increase confidence in dealing with difficult situations.
-Contact KCA or email Diane at [email protected] for more information.
+Diane and Brianna continue to offer this group at KCA as a vital component in empowering parents to connect with their child while gaining skills deepen their attunement to their child’s needs and increase confidence in dealing with difficult situations.
+To contact KCA for more information, email Diane at [email protected] or Brianna at [email protected].